David Maxwell Fyfe, 1st Earl of Kilmuir: Lord Chancellor

 Maxwell Fyfe remained ambitious and a Daily Mirror opinion poll in 1954, on the popular favourite to succeed Churchill as Party leader and prime minister, had him behind Eden and Butler but well ahead of Macmillan.
-However, once it was clear that Eden was to be Churchill's successor, he sought the office of Lord Chancellor.
+In his memoirs (Political Adventure, p233) he later wrote that he had hoped to emerge as a compromise leader like Bonar Law in 1911 if Eden and Butler, both of whom he regarded as personal friends, found themselves in a dead heat.
+However, once it was clear that Eden was to be Churchill's successor, Maxwell Fyfe sought the office of Lord Chancellor.

 On 19 October 1954 he was raised to the peerage as Viscount Kilmuir, of Creich in the County of Sutherland, and moved to the House of Lords and the "woolsack".
 Lord Kilmuir was a political Lord Chancellor, not restricting himself to his judicial role.
 He worked on many government issues including the constitution of Malta, which he wanted to become part of the UK, and the creation of the Restrictive Practices Court.
 In his eight years in the post he only sat as a judge on 24 appeals to the House of Lords.
 Lord Kilmuir opposed Sydney Silverman's 1956 private member's bill to abolish capital punishment.
 He described it as "an unwise and dangerous measure, the presence of which on the statute book would be a disaster for the country and a menace to the people".
 However, Kilmuir chaired the cabinet committee that recommended limiting the death penalty's scope and which led to the Homicide Act 1957.
 He feared the consequences of immigration to the United Kingdom and presented a report to the cabinet in 1956.
 Lord Kilmuir contended that the military intervention in the 1956 Suez Crisis was justified under the self-defence provisions of Article 51 of the United Nations Charter.

 He continued in this office in the governments of Anthony Eden and Harold Macmillan until Macmillan's 1962 "Night of the Long Knives", when he was abruptly replaced by Sir Reginald Manningham-Buller, the Attorney-General.
 Kilmuir was made Baron Fyfe of Dornoch, of Dornoch in the County of Sutherland, and Earl of Kilmuir on 20 July 1962 to cushion the blow of retirement.
 He is said to have complained to Macmillan that he was being sacked with less notice than would be given to a cook, to which Macmillan replied that it was easier to get Lord Chancellors than good cooks.